Home Consular services Legalization

 Under certain conditions, the consular department can legalize your signature.
 Attention, the document on which the legalization will be affixed must absolutely be signed at the embassy, before the consular agent!
 You will therefore take care NOT to sign the document in advance.

-For a legalization of signature, you must make an appointment in advance submit the following documents:
+For legalization of signature, you must make an e-Appointment in advance and submit the following documents: